wilsonmar/Salesforce/README.md

 Technologically:

+  * The <strong>declarative</strong> aspects of the platform with CRUD style security permissions model.
+    Learn this first.

-  * The <strong>Apex</strong> object-oriented programming language managing classes and triggers defined in a database.
+  * The <strong>Apex</strong> (Java-like) object-oriented programming language managing classes and triggers defined in a database.
     This includes Apex Email services and Call-Outs and Apex (SOAP & REST API) web services

-  * The <strong>Visualforce</strong> tag-based web development language managing HTML+CSS+JS pages and components.
+  * The <strong>Visualforce</strong> web development language managing HTML+CSS+JS pages and components, which uses HTML tags like PHP, ASP.NET, and ColdFusion.

   * See them in the Schema Browser

   * SOA (Service Oriented Architecture)

   * Chattr instant-message

+  * Eclipse IDE

 ## <a name="LaborDemand"> Labor Demand</a>
 Strong and growing.
   * Growth rate 35% year-over-year

+Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle.
+So you're not as much forced to work for large consulting firms living out of hotels.

 I think Salesforce is hands-down the easiest and fastest way to create apps.